Ibis77/SOC-Simulator/README.md

-# SOC-Simulator
+# SOC-tutorial
-Simulates scenarios working in a SOC as a SOC analyst
+Guided scenarios for working in a SOC as a cyber security analyst